anquanscan/sec-tools/README.md

 [Colossus](https://github.com/Kiinitix/Colossus): Secure File Storage in Cloud Computing using Hybrid Cryptography Algorithms.
 Colossus ensures security of the user’s data stored on cloud (AWS S3) by providing a tool that helps to encrypt files using AES and RSA.
 The user receives the key via email.
 [Godzilla](https://github.com/AhmedMohamedDev/Godzilla): Godzilla is an automated scanner tool for bug hunters/pentesters that can scan website for vulnerabilities, Do Information gathering in Network range, exploit and attack network.
 [blackhat_python_book_code](https://github.com/carloocchiena/blackhat_python_book_code): Source code and exercises from the book "Black Hat Python" by Justin Seitz.
 [spyse-python](https://github.com/spyse-com/spyse-python): The official wrapper for spyse.com API, written in Python, aimed to help developers build their integrations with Spyse.
+[Security-Monitoring-Visualisation-System](https://github.com/Mithileysh/Security-Monitoring-Visualisation-System): This visualisation system is used to monitor the state and confirm the system's health running.